bjherger/blog_posts/keras-pandas/Democratizing Deep Learning, with keras-pandas.md

 veteran or new to Deep Learning. `keras-pandas` overcomes these issues by (automatically) providing:

  - **Data transformations**: A cleaned, transformed and correctly formatted `X` and `y` (good for keras, sklearn or any other ML platform)
- - **Data piping**: Correctly formatted keras input, hidden and output layers to quickly start iterating on
+ - **Data piping**: A correctly formatted keras input, hidden and output layers to quickly start iterating on

-These approaches are build on best in world approaches from practitioners, kaggle grand masters, papers, blog posts, and coffee chats, to simple entry point into the world of deep learning, and a strong foundation for deep learning experts.
+These approaches are built on best in class approaches from practitioners, kaggle grand masters, papers, blog posts, and coffee chats, to simple entry point into the world of deep learning, and a strong foundation for deep learning experts.